 The research will provide in-depth case studies of three sites:

-Broomfield Hospital in Chelmsford provides a range of acute and community based services, and is the largest site run by Mid-Essex Hospital Services NHS Trust with more than 5,000 staff.
+Broomfield Hospital in Chelmsford provides a range of acute and community based services, and is the largest site run by Mid and South Essex NHS Foundation Trust with more than 5,000 staff.
 Broomfield has an array of natural landscapes managed by the Trust including two woodlands, open space, and gardens.
 The Trust’s ‘Natural Health Service Project’ is a community based initiative bringing in volunteers to assist in the natural space management.
 With the support of these volunteers and charitable funds the hospital has opened new areas including two dementia gardens, a wellbeing terrace and a vegetable garden and fruit orchard.
 All of these spaces are accessible to patients and staff.
 Educational bat walks are a recent addition during the summer months and led by a local expert.

 Mount Vernon Cancer Centre in Northwood is a regional specialist centre with 500 staff.
-The centre has run health walks for staff and is planning to develop a series of green space projects on its site in the coming year, renovating and re-planting internal courtyards, creating a new walkway and running staff gardening activities.
+The centre has run health walks for staff and is planning to develop a series of green space projects on its site in the coming year, creating a new walkway and running staff gardening activities.
 The research project will be monitoring the effects of these new initiatives as they progress.

 The NHS Forest Programme, run by the Centre for Sustainable Healthcare, encourages the innovative use of green space for art, food growing, reflection and exercise.
 Understanding the experience of the case study sites will help to support health sites across the country to unlock the potential of their own green spaces.